troyerl/qwik-snackbar/README.md

 # Qwik Snackbar

 Made with tailwind, this light weight snackbar module allows for easy usage and easy customization.<br/>
-Not only easy use, but accessibility is built in, screen readers will read the snackbar once opens and allows for override of text that is read out.
+Not only for easy use, but accessibility is built in.
+Screen readers will read the snackbar once open, it also allows for the override of text that is read out.

 ---